kailash-manasarovar/statement/docs/timeline/2025/november.md

 - Another view of some of the less unpleasant of these changes in content is that someone was/is doing a bit of show-and-tell for my benefit.
 - Thank you, whoever you are.
 It has helped enormously.
 - But seriously, you should all be done for mass murder and mass attempted murder.
+- Today, time of writing, I believe the suicide manipulation content is run by the Americans too.

 ## BAU at the conservatory